Christmas in the Kitchen with Mini Wreaths on Cabinet Doors.

 You may be asking, Linda, why would I need a tutorial on how to hang mini wreaths in the kitchen?
 Well, let me tell you.
 You see, starting in September and extending through December my Christmas in the Kitchen post from last year drew a lot of new visitors to the blog (welcome!).
 And these new visitors came armed with many, many questions about the mini wreaths on the cabinets.
 Like where I got them.
 And what are the dimensions.
 And what size ribbon.
 And how did I hang them …

 (I purchased my mini faux pine wreaths many, many years ago.
-But here are the details: The inner diameter measures 3″ and the outer diameter is 5″; similar ones I found on Amazon sold out, but I did find this set of 6 mini boxwood wreaths (click here).
-Though, they are a bit pricey.
-Another idea is to make your own using wired faux greenery.
-Click here and click here for some options)
+But here are the details: The inner diameter measures 3″ and the outer diameter is 5″; here’s a link similar ones I found on Amazon*

 (the ribbon is 5/8″ and I found mine at Michael’s; last year I used 5/8″ red & white grosgrain, which you can click here for the link)